 Like any productivity system, GTD is not perfect.
 The book desperately needs an update from its ancient origins of 2002.
 It doesn’t address the transparency and productivity tools that cloud-based software provides now.
 Likewise, it focuses far too much on what’s becoming obsolete in the business world.
 The biggest of these are physical paper documents in the “Get Clear” stage.
 Likewise, despite Allen saying that GTD can work for projects, you need a larger system to really bring projects in.
 That’s why GTD works so well with systems like weekly review or OKRs.

 Obviously, the system is still solid.
 It just needs to be adapted to the modern workforce.

-After getting the methodology from Allen, it's a good idea to invest in a productivity tool that specializes in weekly review.
-Weekdone serves as a great option by connecting tasks to overarching projects so that everyone can see what everyone is working on.
-Omnifocus is also an option but functions more like a task manager.
+After getting the methodology from Allen, it’s a good idea to invest in a productivity tool that specializes in weekly review.
+Weekdone serves as a great option by connecting tasks to overarching goals so that everyone can see what everyone is working on.

 Using traditional task managers actually makes it more difficult to do GTD right (from personal experience)!
 There aren’t many GTD exclusive apps out there, and those that market themselves as so are generally plain ol’ task managers like JIRA or ASANA.
 Missing features abound and these task managers miss the connection to the larger company goals.